klokie/multilingual-gatsby-starter/README.md

 ### Sass

-Run `yarn sasss` before making changes to any of the `.scss` files.
+Run `yarn global add sass && yarn sass` before making changes to any of the `.scss` files.

 ### Set up NetlifyCMS